The Little Book

-Only 72 pages in length, The Little Book is divided into four main parts.
+The Little Book is divided into three major parts.

-Want to know how a Native American might understand the Steps?
-Page 22.
-How would the man who won the 1972 Humanist of the Year award translate the 12 Steps?
+Want to know how the man who won the 1972 Humanist of the Year award translate the 12 Steps?
 You can read B.F.
-Skinner’s version on page 13.
-Can the Steps be done by a Muslim?
-Of course!
-Page 21.
+Skinner’s version on page 18.
 Is there a Buddhist alternative to the 12 Steps?
-At least two of them, on pages 19 and 20.
+At least two of them, on pages 24 and 25.

 Want to know which group wrote “Made a decision to entrust our will and our lives to the care of the collective wisdom and resources of those who have searched before us” in Step Three?
-Page 11.
+Page 15.
 Want to read single-word versions of the Steps?
-Pages 17 and 18.
+Page 22.

-In the second major part of the book, four concise interpretations of the original 12 Steps are presented, one Step at a time.
+In Part Two, four concise interpretations of the original 12 Steps are presented, one Step at a time.

 The first interpretation is by the renowned author, Allen Berger.
 He has written a number of popular books such as 12 Smart Things to Do When the Booze and Drugs Are Gone.
 His interest and expertise is in emotional and cognitive therapies and his approach science-based.

 Perhaps the most moving set of interpretations is by Stephanie Covington.
 She presents a woman’s perspective on the 12 Steps.
 It needs to be noted that the original 12 Steps were not written for women or with women’s struggles with alcoholism or addiction in mind.
-Talking about powerlessness and humility, as the original Steps do, can have a different meaning for, and impact, upon women.
 Today we also understand that trauma plays a large role in alcoholism and addiction, something not at all grasped by the early founders of AA.
 In order to deal with these and others issues, Stephanie wrote A Woman’s Way Through the Twelve Steps, a treasure for women in recovery, from which her interpretations of each of the Steps are culled.

 We keep hearing that there is a great deal in common between Buddhism and AA’s suggested program of recovery, but how would a Buddhist interpret the 12 Steps?
 Read The Little Book and you’ll find out!
-The author of Mindfulness and the 12 Steps, and the founder of the Mind Roads Meditation Center, home to Twelve Steps and Mindfulness meetings, Thérèse Jacobs-Stewart shares her interpretations as both a Buddhist and a woman in recovery.
+The author of Mindfulness and the 12 Steps, Thérèse Jacobs-Stewart shares her interpretations as both a Buddhist and a woman in recovery.

 These interpretations are all so insightful and refreshing.

-Still, a favourite part of the book is the fact that the reader is given a template to write her or his own alternatives and interpretations of each of the 12 Steps.
+And then the reader is given a template to write her or his own alternatives and interpretations of each of the 12 Steps.
 This is so the opposite of “one size fits all” that it makes the heart throb with relief.
 We all “work” the 12 Steps in our own unique ways so for many of us in recovery this will be an invaluable tool.
-It also encourages the reader to work harder, to bring her or his own understanding and experience to working each and every one of the Steps and thus to more genuinely tackle the challenges involved in achieving a life of sobriety.

-The very last part of the book consists of two appendices.
-One contains the original 12 Steps published in 1939 and the other is an insightful essay, “The Origins of the 12 Steps.”
+Part Three of the book consists the original 12 Steps published in 1939 as well as an insightful essay, “The Origins of the 12 Steps.”